Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Arc de Triomphe in Paris| ©xiaoshu.paris

-As in January in Paris, the temperature for this month is still cold so I advise you to go properly prepared for it.
+As it happens in Paris in winter, the temperature for this month is still cold so I advise you to go properly prepared for it.
 This means that a good coat is a must, as well as your hat, winter gloves and waterproof shoes.
-Snowfall in February is not common in Paris but it can happen just like any other rainy afternoon.
+Snowfall in February is not common in Paris, but it can happen just like any other rainy afternoon.

-The best thing about visiting Paris in February is being able to avoid the crowds.
+The best thing about traveling to the French capital in February is being able to avoid the crowds for all the things to do in Paris.
 Whether you want to tour the most popular attractions or explore the French capital off the beaten path, this is the quietest time to travel to Paris of all.
 Have an amazing trip!